D-Thatcher/BlockXChnge/README.md

 to start the local development server (http://localhost:3000).

-On the initial page, you can create an account, sign-in, or scroll down to learn about how the exchange works.<br?
+On the initial page, you can create an account, sign-in, or scroll down to learn about how the exchange works.<br>

 ![alt text](https://github.com/D-Thatcher/BlockXChnge/blob/master/sinup.PNG)